isciences/exactextractr/README.md

 ```

 With the relatively small polygons used in this example, the error introduced
-by assuming fixed cell areas is neglible.
+by assuming fixed cell areas is negligible.
 However, for large polygons that
 span a wide range of latitudes, this may not be the case.

 ### Performance and Accuracy